askui/askui/docs/docs/general/07-Troubleshooting/mac-os.md

 You can fix this, by heading
 over to *System Preferences > Security & Privacy*.
-Open the *Privacy* tab and check if you can find the askui UI Controller (originally, the askui UI Controller was called *controlui-server* so depending on your version you may see that name) under *Screen Recording* and *Accessibility*.
+Open the *Privacy* tab and check if you can find the *askui-ui-controller* (originally, it was called *controlui-server* so depending on your version you may see that name) under *Screen Recording* and *Accessibility*.

 If yes, revoke its permissions by unchecking